Krumpet/OVSDownloader/README.md

  5) Run downloader.exe and follow the instructions
  6) For known errors see bottom of the document, please let me know of others you encounter

+To download from the *new* server (Panopto), use https://github.com/urielha/Video.Technion

 ---------
 README.MD
 ---------